angrybacon/doomsday-wiki/markdown/chapters/meandeck/sideboard.md

 to increase the speed and likelihood that they can commit their threats to the board.
 They tend to not run stack based or hand based disruption, instead relying on permanent based interaction.
-You want to bring in your permanent and creature based removal for these match-ups.
+You want to bring in your permanent and creature based removal for these matchups.
 You can likely trim elements such as Duress, Thoughtseize, Cavern of Souls, Pyroblasts or Veil of Summer type effects.